piexpiex/AstroCanvas/docs/Darks.rst

    fig. 2 screenshot of Astrocanvas in darks mode plotting a master dark image.

-In addition, a image with the standard deviation could be shown in the canvas with the "show standard deviation" button.
+In addition, a image with the standard deviation could be shown in the canvas with the **show standard deviation** button.

-The Matplotlib toolbar is available in the right of the window with its basic funtions.
+The Matplotlib toolbar is available in the right of the window with its basic functions.

-When you make a dark image, the terminal shows some information, the average, the standard deviation, the maximun value and the minimun value of the master dark pixels and also the size of the master dark, an example is shown below.
+When you make a dark image, the terminal shows some information, the average, the standard deviation, the maximun value and the minimun value of the master dark pixels and also its size, an example is shown below.

 .. code-block:: bash